 - Shredded cheddar, pepper jack or colby jack

 - Garlic croutons

 - Dollop of sour cream

 More Soup Recipes You Might Like

 - Russian Vegetable Soup

 - Russian Mushroom Soup Recipe

-- Preheat a pot with butter, add onions into it and cook until it's caramelized.
-Stir in flour and mix until the flour is spread evenly.
+- Preheat a large pot with butter, then add onions and cook until they are caramelized.
+Stir in the flour and mix well.

-- Pour milk & hot water into the cooking ingredients.
-When it starts simmering, add in diced potatoes and better than bullion.
-If necessary, season it with salt, but keep in mind that cheese and bacon have seasoning.
+- Add milk & hot water into the pot.
+When it starts simmering, add in potatoes and Better Than Bouillon chicken base.
+If necessary, season the soup with salt, but keep in mind that the toppings (cheese and bacon) tend to be salty.

-- Let the ingredients simmer until creamy, for about 10 minutes.
-Serve with your favorite toppings.
+- Let the soup simmer until creamy, for about 10 minutes.
+Serve with your favorite toppings (cheese, bacon, green onions).